polyaxon/polyaxon/templates/polyaxon_cli/commands/notebook.md

 Usage:

 ```
-$ polyaxon tensorboard stop
+$ polyaxon notebook stop
 ```

-Stops the tensorboard deployment for this project if it exists.
+Stops the notebook deployment for this project if it exists.

 Uses [Caching](/polyaxon_cli/introduction#Caching)